GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/integration-layer-api/api-callbacks.md

     - type: `boolean`
     - required: No
-    - description: Flag to denote getting media requires proxy.
+    - description: Flag to denote if getting media requires proxy.